 Saving Time and Money

-By spotting problems early in the development process, testing can save time and money.
+Lastly, by spotting problems early in the development process, testing can save time and money.
 It is less expensive to address problems and bugs before the programme is made available than after.
 Early problem detection and resolution can lower maintenance costs related to future bug and error fixes.
-Testing can also cut down on the time needed for manual testing, freeing engineers to work on more important projects.
+Additionally, testing can also cut down on the time needed for manual testing, freeing engineers to work on more important projects.

 Improving User Experience